anseljh/opendatahandbook/source/what-is-open-data/index.rst

 Interoperability denotes the ability of diverse systems and organizations to work together (inter-operate).
-In this case, it is the ability to interoperate - or intermix - different datasets.
+In this case, it is the ability to interoperate — or intermix — different datasets.

 Interoperability is important because it allows for different components to work together.
 This ability to componentize and to ‘plug together’ components is essential to building large, complex systems.
-Without interoperability this becomes near impossible — as evidenced in the most famous myth of the Tower of Babel where the (in)ability to communicate (to interoperate) resulted in the complete breakdown of the tower-building effort.
+Without interoperability, this becomes near impossible — as evidenced in the most famous myth of the Tower of Babel where the (in)ability to communicate (to interoperate) resulted in the complete breakdown of the tower-building effort.